 Here are some creative ways out-of-work or furloughed bar and restaurant employees can recover some of their lost income.
 If you’re a restaurant owner or manager, share this article with anyone you know in need.
 Sharing information like this is a great way to support your staff during the crisis.

 Also, please check out our list of bar and restaurant relief funds (for both businesses and individuals) to apply for assistance or make an immediate impact on those in need.
+There are some great options in there for customers to support restaurants and staff, too.

 The Gig Economy